Clément Magloire-Saint-Aude: Biography

-He died of cirrhosis of the liver in 1972.
+Magloire-Saint-Aude died of cirrhosis of the liver in 1972.

 Writing

-Clément Magloire's work is known for his cutting, 'fragrant' lines.
+Clément Magloire-Saint-Aude's work is known for his cutting, "fragrant" lines.
 His works, such as Dialogue de mes lampes (1941), Tabou (1941) and Déchu (1956), characterize his syntheses of Symbolist and Surrealist experimenting.

 The poet Christophe Charles wrote that "the hermetic, obscure, secret verses" of some of his most notable writing does not rely on understanding, but feeling and the message of "independence, refusal, and renunciation."
 He also wrote prose, and was connected to and corresponded with the international surrealist community.